kubernetes-sigs/cluster-api-provider-vsphere/docs/ova/README.md

 The build script pulls the desired versions of each included component into the build container.

-> *Note:* You must specify build step `ova-dev` when calling `build.sh` from a development machine.
+> *Note:* You must specify build step `ova-dev` when calling `build-ova.sh` from a development machine.

 If called without any values, `build.sh` will get Kubernetes version: `stable-1`
 ```
-./build/build.sh ova-dev
+./installer/build/build-ova.sh ova-dev
 ```

-If called with the values below, `build.sh` will include Kubernetes version v1.12.1
+If called with the values below, `build-ova.sh` will include Kubernetes version v1.12.1
 ```
-./build/build.sh ova-dev --kubernetes-version v1.12.1
+./installer/build/build-ova.sh ova-dev --kubernetes-version v1.12.1
 ```

-The `build.sh` script can also prefill default values for root password and root ssh key, this is used by our CI when deploying the OVA on VMC for testing
+The `build-ova.sh` script can also prefill default values for root password and root ssh key, this is used by our CI when deploying the OVA on VMC for testing
 ```
-./build/build.sh ova-dev --ci-root-password '<my password>' --ci-root-ssh-key 'ssh-rsa <my rsa key> <my comment>'
+./installer/build/build-ova.sh --ci-root-password '<my password>' --ci-root-ssh-key 'ssh-rsa <my rsa key> <my comment>'
 ```

 ## Deploy